Read Anselm of Canterbury with voice, context, and method in the same frame.

 Prompt 4: How should a contemporary reader begin with Anselm of Canterbury?

-This response gives the reader a route in: Entry point supplies the first foothold, Primary-source texture shows what to watch, and Where to go next keeps the page from ending as a slogan.
+This response gives the reader a route into Anselm of Canterbury: Entry point supplies the first foothold, Primary-source texture shows what to watch, and Where to go next keeps the page from ending as a slogan.

-The central claim is this: Start with the ontological argument, but read it as a test of what concepts can and cannot do.
+In plain terms: Start with the ontological argument, but read it as a test of what concepts can and cannot do.

-The added historical insight is that Anselm of Canterbury is best read as a method of pressure, not only as a set of theses.
+Anselm of Canterbury is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Read Anselm of Canterbury inside medieval philosophy, where faith seeks understanding through deliberately austere argument, then ask what the method still forces later readers to notice.
 Conceptual compression: he takes one carefully framed idea and tests how much metaphysical weight it can bear.
 The voice matters because the phrasing is often part of the philosophy: the reader should hear a way of thinking, not only collect a list of theses.